kinbiko/databasic/notes/learning_java.md

 - as soon as there is one abstract method - the class must become abstract.
 - the abstract methods have no braces, no implementation, and just ends in a semicolon.
 - a partially completed class
-- you must have a subclass that implements it.
+- If you want to make use of a sublass then you must have a subclass that implements it.
 - Subclasses must conform to the contracts set up by the abstract class
 - the abstract methods in the abstract class must be used when being implemented as child classes (compile time safety)
 - when you know the methods, but you might not know how they are to be implemented